AI Test-Drive Checklist: 12 Things to Check Before You Buy

 5. Steering & Suspension

 Drive over some small bumps or an uneven road.
-Listen for clunking or knocking sounds, which can indicate worn bushings, control arms, or stabilizer links.
-If the car feels overly bouncy or "floats" after a bump, the shocks or struts are likely worn out.
-Check for uneven tire wear, which is a classic sign of alignment issues or worn suspension parts.
+Listen for clunking or knocking sounds, which can indicate worn bushings, struts, or control arms ($400-$1200).
+If the car feels overly bouncy, the shocks or struts are likely worn out.
+Uneven tire wear is a classic sign of alignment or suspension issues.

 6. Brakes

 During your test drive, perform a firm (but safe) stop.
 Does the car pull to one side?
 Do you feel a vibration or pulsing in the steering wheel or brake pedal?
-This often means the brake rotors are warped.
-A "mushy" or long-travel pedal can indicate air in the brake lines or worn-out components.
+This often means the brake rotors are warped and need replacement ($300-$700).

 Keep an eye on the temperature gauge; it should rise to the middle and stay there.
-After the drive, look under the hood for any signs of leaks.
-Dried pink, green, or orange residue ("crust") around hoses or the radiator is a tell-tale sign of a coolant leak.
+After the drive, look for signs of leaks.
+Dried pink, green, or orange "crust" around hoses or the radiator is a tell-tale sign of a coolant leak.
+A sweet smell is also a giveaway.
+Overheating can cause catastrophic engine damage.

 8. Electronics

-Test everything.
-Power windows, door locks, mirrors, seats, sunroof, infotainment system, backup camera, and parking sensors.
-Intermittent electronic faults can be notoriously difficult and expensive to diagnose and fix.
+Test everything: power windows, door locks, mirrors, seats, sunroof, infotainment system, backup camera, and parking sensors.
+Intermittent electronic faults can be notoriously difficult and expensive to diagnose, with modules often costing $500+.

 9. Tires